StoicLoofah/my-nanowrimo-novel/novel/12_moving_forward.md

 "She said that she felt 'trapped', whatever that means."
 Drew coughed on his pretzel, waved off the attention, then gestured for Lindsay to continue.

-"Did she give you any examples?", Lindsay asked.
+"Did she give you any examples?"
+Lindsay asked.

 "No." Lindsay looked nervously at Drew and Wayne for next steps.
 Drew shook his head, but Wayne jumped.

-"Well, what was the last thing that she reacted badly to?", Wayne asked.
+"Well, what was the last thing that she reacted badly to?"
+Wayne asked.
 "Did you talk about anything touchy on the phone, or was winter break the last tough time?"

 Carl didn't respond immediately.
 He picked up a 20-sided die, which he tossed back and forth as he thought back through the past few weeks.
 "I don't remember anything in particular coming up, so I guess Christmas time is the biggest problem I remember."

 "Strange," Lindsay replied.
 "That's really strange because I felt like you didn't do anything really unusual over Christmas, at least as much as you told us."

-"I know!", Carl exclaimed.
+"I know!"
+Carl exclaimed.

 After another silence, Drew cleared his throat.
 "Carl, I'm going to go out on a limb here.
 The disclaimer is that I don't know much about these sorts of things, and to be honest, I actually don't know a lot about you other than as our dungeon master."